clovaai/deep-text-recognition-benchmark/README.md

 ## Getting Started
 ### Dependency
-- This work was tested with PyTorch 1.3.1, CUDA 9.0, python 3.6 and Ubuntu 16.04. <br> You may need `pip3 install torch==1.3.1`.
-In the paper, expriments were performed with **PyTorch 0.4.1**.
+- This work was tested with PyTorch 1.3.1, CUDA 10.1, python 3.6 and Ubuntu 16.04. <br> You may need `pip3 install torch==1.3.1`. <br>
+In the paper, expriments were performed with **PyTorch 0.4.1, CUDA 9.0**.
 - requirements : lmdb, pillow, torchvision, nltk, natsort
 ```
 pip3 install lmdb pillow torchvision nltk natsort